Last Updated on January 17, 2025

 Lingaraja Temple (Odisha)

-Known for being one of tallest standing temples in Odisha this temple represents the classical and typical Kalinga style of architecture whose creation can be dated to as early as 1,000 AD.
-Every wall inside and outside of the temple is adorned with fine carvings and detailed engravings which every visitor is bound to admire.
-Just like other Lord Shiva temples the visitors have the option of attending the sound and light show that takes place here.
-Situated in the heart of the city the temple along with its 108 other temples inside its premise seem to radiate deep spirituality to the surrounding city.
+Known for being one of the tallest standing temples in Odisha, this temple represents the classical and typical Kalinga style of architecture, whose creation can be dated to as early as 1,000 AD.
+Every wall inside and outside the temple is adorned with fine carvings and detailed engravings, which every visitor is bound to admire.
+Just like other Lord Shiva temples, visitors have the option of attending the sound and light show that takes place here.
+Situated in the heart of the city, the temple, along with its 108 other temples inside its premises, seems to radiate deep spirituality to the surrounding city.

 Best Time to Visit – December to February